 It is also theft if someone controls, uses, manages, or titles the property of a vulnerable adult while in a position of trust and confidence with the intent to deprive the true owner of the property.
 A “vulnerable adult” can refer to anyone 18 years or older who cannot protect him/herself from neglect, abuse, or exploitation due to a physical or mental impairment.
 Breaking the state’s theft laws could result in serious penalties. have a Scottsdale theft lawyer help you understand the laws of Arizona.

 Under criminal law, the punishment for theft will depend upon the class of your crime.
-Arizona classifies different categories of theft based on the value of the stolen property, goods, or services.
+Arizona classifies different categories of theft based on the value of the stolen property, goods, or services, as well as theft by an adult or as a juvenile crime in Scottsdale.
 The classes are as follows:

 Discuss your case with a Scottsdale theft lawyer at the Hallam Law Group regardless of the type of charge or circumstances surrounding your theft arrest.
 First consultations are always with a lead attorney – not a legal assistant or paralegal.
 Consultations are also confidential and zero-obligation.
 We don’t charge any up-front fees for our criminal defense services.